gpaterno/openstack_explained/README.md

 ## About the author

-Giuseppe Paterno' is an OpenStack consultant, rated #12 in the OpenStack community.
+Giuseppe Paterno' is an OpenStack consultant, [rated #12](https://www.bigpulse.com/pollresults?code=53195PyvG2QCq6xUmN7DTzjL) in the OpenStack community in 2015.

-Giuseppe mostly act as a trusted advisor of CIO and he's also CEO/owner of two companies: GARL (Switzerland/UK) and Alchemy Solutions (UK).
+Giuseppe mostly act as a trusted advisor of CIO and he's also CEO/owner of two companies: [GARL](http://www.garl.ch) (Switzerland/UK) and [Alchemy Solutions](http://alchemy.solutions) (UK).
 He’s considered by HP and Forrester Research among the most important IT consultants in OpenStack and the cloud.

 Through his extensive 20+ years experience in IT, he helps customers to embrace cloud easily, securely and risk-free.
 Most European telecommunications, government and finance organizations are amongst his customers.
 Giuseppe has a strong background in the Open Source world, where he played an important role for Canonical (the company behind Ubuntu), RedHat, Sun Microsystems, and IBM.